-Filing Deadline (the construction of "day" is discussed in Practice Manual Chapter 3.1(c)(i)) Practice Manual Chapter Changes of address or telephone number alien 5 days after the alien's change of address or telephone number 2.2(c) representative promptly 2.3(h) filings 15 days before the hearing, if requesting a ruling 3.1(b)(i) Filings in advance of (if alien is detained, deadline is determined by the Immigration Court) master calendar hearing responses 10 days after the filing is received by the Immigration Court 3 (if alien is detained, deadline is determined by the Immigration Court) filings 15 days before the hearing 3.1(b)(ii) Filings in advance of (if alien is detained, deadline is determined by the Immigration Court) individual calendar hearing responses 10 days after the filing is received by the Immigration Court (if alien is detained, deadline is determined by the Immigration Court)
+Fil ling Deadline (the construction of "day" is discussed in Practice Manual Chapter 3.1(c)(i)) Practice Manual Chapter Changes of address or alien 5 days after the alien's change of address or telephone number 2.2(c) telephone number representative promptly 2.3(h) filings 15 days before the hearing, if requesting a ruling 3.1(b)(i) Filings in advance of (if alien is detained, deadline is determined by the Immigration Court) master calendar hearing responses 10 days after the filing is received by the Immigration Court (if alien is detained, deadline is determined by the Immigration Court) filings 15 days before the hearing 3.1(b)(ii) Filings in advance of (if alien is detained, deadline is determined by the Immigration Court) individual calendar hearing responses 10 days after the filing is received by the Immigration Court (if alien is detained, deadline is determined by the Immigration Court)

-Filing Deadline (the construction of "day" is discussed in Practice Manual Chapter 3.1(c)(i)) Practice Manual Chapter Asylum defensive applications at a master calendar hearing 3.1(b)(iii)(A) applications affirmative applications referred to Immigration Court by DHS 3.1(b)(iii)(B) Post-decision motions to reopen 90 days after a final administrative order by the Immigration Judge, with certain exceptions 5.7(c) motions to reconsider 30 days after a final administrative order by the Immigration Judge 5.8(c) motions motions to reopen in absentia removal order 180 days after in absentia order, if based on exceptional circumstances 5.9(d)(ii)(A) at any time, if based on lack of proper notice 5.9(d)(ii)(B) Deadlines for appeals to BIA 30 days after the decision was rendered orally or mailed 6.2
+Fil ling Deadline (the construction of "day" is discussed in Practice Manual Chapter 3.1(c)(i)) Practice Manual Chapter Asylum defensive applications within one year after arrival to the United States 3.1(b)(iii)(A) applications affirmative applications filed with DHS within one year after arrival to the United States 3.1(b)(iii)(B) motions to reopen 90 days after a final administrative order by the Immigration Judge, with certain exceptions 5.7(c) Post-decision motions to reconsider 30 days after a final administrative order by the Immigration Judge 5.8(c) motions motions to reopen in absentia removal order 180 days after in absentia order, if based on exceptional circumstances 5.9(d)(ii)(A) at any time, if based on lack of proper notice 5.9(d)(ii)(B) Deadlines for appeals to BIA 30 days after the decision was rendered orally or mailed 6.2

-\ An alien filing an application for asylum should be mindful that the application must be filed within one year after the date of the alien's arrival in the United States, unless certain exceptions apply.
+^{} An alien filing an application for asylum should be mindful that the application must be filed within one year after the date of the alien's arrival in the United States, unless certain exceptions apply.
 INA § 208(a)(2)(B), 8 C.F.R. § 1208.4(a)(2).